cressidal/automated-email/README.md

 # Description
 * Sends email to one email at a given time
-* replace the template with your own email
+* replace the template with your own email!